accelerated-text/accelerated-text/docs/nlg-api.md

 ##  Update a generator

-*   The API accepts a Text Generator in Blockly JSON format.
+*   The API accepts a Text Generator in [BWJ] format.
-*   The API responds with the up-to-date version of the Text Generator in Blockly JSON format.
+*   The API responds with the up-to-date version of the Text Generator in [BWJ].

 ####    Request